 |

 You wouldn't believe how hard it is to find and track objects on the nightly sky with a telescope.
-Therefore it is important to orient the telescope at least roughly towards the object(s) to be observed (the Autostar computer would do this for you if you did a correct alignment procedure).
-Then I use the viewfinder, which has a magnification factor of five and makes it easier to search larger areas, to spot and center the object.
+Therefore, it is important to orient the telescope at least roughly towards the object(s) to be observed (the Autostar computer would do this for you if you did a correct alignment procedure).
+Then I use the viewfinder, which has a magnification factor of five and makes it easier to search larger areas, to spot, and center the object.
 Be sure to align the viewfinder correctly - I did not care to do that at first... |

 |

 Many beginners do not know that, depending on the telescope type, objects are seen upside down and mirrored.
-This, too, makes it harder for find and track objects on the sky.
+This, too, makes it harder to find and track sky objects.
 You have to get used to the "correct" movements.
-The ETX shows objects right-side-up, but rfeversed left-for-right.
-You can correct this with an optional 45 degree erecting prism. |
+The ETX shows objects right-side-up, but reversed left-for-right.
+You can correct this with an optional 45° erecting prism. |

 Speed |